ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

   - response status:
     - `204 No Content`: verification code correct, IVA is now in state `verified`
     - `400 Bad Request`: IVA did not have the state `code_transmitted`
-    - `401 Unauthorized`: auth error or verification code was wrong
+    - `401 Unauthorized`: auth error (not authenticated)
+    - `403 Forbidden`: verification code was wrong
+    - `404 Not Found`: the IVA has not been found or does not belong to the user
+    - `422 Unprocessable content`: the request body is invalid
-    - `429 Too Many Requests`: IVA has been reset to unverified
+    - `429 Too Many Requests`: too many attempts, IVA has been reset to unverified
   - *should also send a notification to the data steward*

 ### Claims Repository